About US

 1. The Problem

-Thousands of medical school graduates begin their residency every year through the National Resident Matching Program (NRMP) match.
-This system has had a near-monopoly on the graduate medical education job market since 1952.
-As a result, resident physicians lack negotiating power, making initiating meaningful changes in their programs difficult.
-Consequently, residents face several consequences of this unfair system, including inadequate pay, toxic work environments, and no lateral mobility.
+Thousands of medical school graduates enter their residency programs annually through the National Resident Matching Program (NRMP).
+This system has dominated the graduate medical education job market since 1952, resulting in limited negotiating power for resident physicians.
+As a consequence, making meaningful changes within their programs becomes difficult.
+Residents often face several issues stemming from this inequitable system, including insufficient pay, toxic work environments, and a lack of opportunities for lateral mobility.

-Inadequate Pay: Residents are forced to accept unfair contracts with suppressed wages due to no competitive market pressure between programs.
+Inadequate Pay: Residents are forced to accept unfair contracts with suppressed wages because there is no competitive market pressure between programs.

 Toxic Work Environments: Residents have no leverage to advocate for themselves in toxic programs and are forced to endure mistreatment or face retaliation.